 back to top

-15 The Royal Bank of Scotland plc, Registered in Scotland No 90312.
+14 The Royal Bank of Scotland plc, Registered in Scotland No 83026.
 Registered Office: 36 St Andrew Square, Edinburgh EH2 2YB.
-Authorised and regulated by the Financial Services Authority.
 Authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
-RBS is entered on the Financial Services Register and its Register number is 121882.
+RBS is entered on the Financial Services Register and its Register number is 114724.
 The Financial Services Register can be accessed at www.fca.org.uk/register.
 The Bank's registered VAT number is GB 243852752.
-Credit facilities other than regulated mortgages are not authorised by the Prudential Regulation Authority nor regulated by the Financial Conduct Authority and the Prudential Regulation Authority

 back to top